Pathoschild/smapi-mod-dump/source/Hat Mouse Lacey/docs/README.md

 server](https://discord.gg/stardewvalley).
 I'm probably in `#making-mods-general` or `#modded-farmers`; you can ask me for help or report problems to me there as well.

-### I found something weird and/or broken in 1.2/Stardew 1.6!
-Please open a ticket or find me on the Discord server, as above.
-I am playing 1.6 for the first time myself, so any bugs caused by new content or game changes are also new to me!
-I will fix them when I can.

 ### Is this compatible with \<mod name here\>?
 If it's not listed above, under **Compatibility**, the default answer is